Short Annapurna Circuit Trek

 Why Short Annapurna Circuit Trek with Nepal Gateway Trekking?

-• 3-star accommodation in Kathmandu and Pokhara on a BB basis and hand-picked teahouses in the trek on a full-board basis.
+• 3-star accommodation in Kathmandu on a BB basis and hand-picked teahouses in the trek on a full-board basis.

 • Experienced trekking guide and crew members for better route navigation and insightful briefings on the natural, historical, cultural, and spiritual aspects of the Annapurna Circuit.